 When we review the data sources and definitions of the different targeting options (as outlined earlier in this article), this makes sense for several reasons.
 First, the target for People Recently In is determined using only mobile device info as the signal, whereas the other targeting options use additional signals.

-Just as we can create audience groups and compare them in Audience Insights, we can also compare People Recently In with People Traveling In to test our assumption that a literal interpretation of Facebook’s audience definitions would be incorrect:
+Just as we can create audience groups and compare them in Audience Insights is a tool that helps you learn more about an audience compared to the general Facebook population., we can also compare People Recently In with People Traveling In to test our assumption that a literal interpretation of Facebook’s audience definitions would be incorrect:

 Here we find that the People Traveling In audience includes people who are not also within the People Recently In audience, confirming our assumption that the Recently In audience does not fully encapsulate the entire audience of Traveling In.
 I’m not certain whether this is because the two are based on different data sources, or if Facebook is categorizing users as Recently In if they normally live in that location but are currently elsewhere.